-Citizen Involvement, Performance Standards and Government Effectiveness
+Performance Standards and Government Effectiveness

-Citizen Involvement in Performance Based Decision Making
+Citizen Involvement in Government Decision Making

-A particular focus on the overall performance of governmental agencies will be given.
 In many cases, performance standards developed by the government agencies themselves have not involved citizen participation.
 Government at all levels can benefit from implementing standard performance measures particularly if citizen involvement is incorporated.

 There are four key components of performance standards: (1) quality, (2) quantity (3) timeliness, and (4) cost-effectiveness.
 We will define efficiency as “functioning or producing effectively and with the least waste of effort; competent.”
 Citizens should expect competent governmental employees.